Arrow BOOK

 • A clear diagnosis supported by examination and imaging where appropriate

-A consultation is required to confirm whether PRP is appropriate for your diagnosis and to explain expected outcomes.
+A consultation is required to confirm whether PRP platelet rich plasma treatment is appropriate for your diagnosis and to discuss expected outcomes.

-PRP is created by drawing blood and spinning it in a centrifuge to separate and concentrate platelets.
-The concentrated solution is injected into the target area.
-PRP aims to:
+PRP platelet rich plasma is created by drawing a small sample of blood and spinning it in a centrifuge to separate and concentrate platelets.
+The concentrated solution is then injected into the targeted area.

 • Support tissue healing processes